grincc/docs/spending-guidelines.md

 ### Inappropriate use of Funds

-Invest on any action that can harm Grin as a Project are forbidden.
+Financing actions that can harm Grin as a Project is forbidden.
 A formal list of harmful actions listed below

-1. Funding projects incompatible with current RFC, as they could lead to a fork.
+1. Financing projects incompatible with current RFC, as they could lead to a fork.
 2. Funding art which is vulgar and explicitly offends a person or a group of people.
-3. Funding resources for illegal purposes, such as causing DDoS attack of someone's service for example.
+3. Covering the expenses of resources for illegal purposes, such as causing DDoS attack of someone's service for example.
 4. Investing money in physical or digital assets.

 ### Decision Process